Solidarity Sidekick Down Route 66 - Litchfield

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The stop includes a shared 2.1 mile segment run together with a solo runner who is covering the Illinois stretch of Route 66 to honor people living with ALS.
-The shared segment is presented as a symbolic “sidekick” portion of the event, intended to show solidarity with families and supporters affected by ALS.
+The event includes a shared 2.1 mile segment with a runner completing the Illinois stretch of Route 66 solo to honor people living with ALS.
+That shared segment is presented as a symbolic sidekick portion that highlights solidarity with families affected by ALS.